Last updated on December 18, 2024 by College Financial Aid Advice.

 The official 2024 - 2025 FAFSA application was delayed until December 2023, but is now available and can be used for fall 2024, spring 2025 and summer 2025.

-If you are applying for college in fall 2025 - spring 2026 (July 1, 2025 - June 30, 2026), plan to submit the FAFSA, after you've submitted your college applications such as the Common App , so you will be prepared to submit your college loan forms applications (FAFSA and CSS Profile, if needed) after December 1, 2024.
+If you are applying for college in fall 2025 - spring 2026 (July 1, 2025 - June 30, 2026), plan to submit the FAFSA, after you've submitted your college applications such as the Common App , so you will be prepared to submit your college loan forms applications (FAFSA and CSS Profile, if needed) around December 1, 2024.

 Dependent or Independent Student